 - Beyond Bruises for families with children aged 3.5 and up, held on Fridays 3-5pm at the Burg, Burgweg 7, 4058 Basel. contact [email protected].
 On Tuesday mornings they also run a parent and toddlers/babies playgroup in Binningen at Binningen Familizentrum.
 Email [email protected] for more info.

-For other English-speaking or bi-lingual playgroups, have a look at Basel: Early Years Education Options for Expats.
+For other English-speaking or bi-lingual playgroups, have a look at Nurseries and kindergartens in Basel, recommended by expats.
 Some of the most popular with ex-pats are Lilliput (a small group run by a lovely irish lady) in Oberwil and for more athletic types the American/Swiss run Kids Camp, also in Oberwil.

 The Open Door also organises parent/toddler groups and playgroups for children aged 2 and above.
 Alternatively (or as well as), if you want to try immersing your family into the local language- maybe you are considering placing your child in local Swiss-German-speaking state school later in- there will be a "Spielgruppe" close to where you are living, usually one or two mornings per week, although there may well be a waiting list.
 Prices are usually very low compared to the international English-speaking options.

 Visit your local Gemeinde (community centre) for more info.
 If you fancy adventurous outdoor fun you could try the Forest Playgroup in Reinach in Basel Land, where your children can have fun exploring the wilderness.
 Idea being to teach children about nature, animals and generally just having fun outside with lunch, story and songs (in German).
 Parents who have tried it report back that most children like it and come home filthy, happy and ready for a good night's sleep!

 The international schools ISB, SIS and ELA offer places to children from age 3 provided they are toilet-trained, while and ELA takes children from as young as 3 months old.
 You will need to make an application as soon as possible and cough up a small fortune for the annual fees.
-Expect to pay somewhere between 15,000CHF-20,000CHF per annum.
-See full school details in Early Years Education Options for Expats.
+Expect to pay somewhere between 15,000CHF-25,000CHF per annum.